The Family Educational Rights and Privacy Act

 “Education Program” refers to any program that is principally engaged in the provision of education, including, but not limited to, early childhood education, elementary and secondary education, postsecondary education, special education, job training, career and technical education, and adult education, and any program that is administered by an educational agency or institution.

-“Directory Information” is personally identifiable information that is generally not considered harmful or an invasion of privacy if released.
+“Directory Information” is Personally Identifiable Information that is generally not considered harmful or an invasion of privacy if released.
 It can be disclosed to outside organizations without a student’s prior written consent.

 “An Education Record” is a record that: